 I am tired of my dental problems.
 Why not take all my teeth out?

 Some patients do become frustrated by the problems they have had with their teeth.
-If you feel that way, it is best that you honestly and openly discuss this with Dr. Helm during your initial consultation.
+If you feel that way, it is best that you honestly and openly discuss this with Dr. Peterson during your initial consultation.
 Removal of all teeth may or may not be indicated, but your desires as a patient play a significant role in developing a treatment plan.
 As always, good communication is essential for the best treatment result.